komarserjio/notejam/README.rst

 Contribution is very welcome!

-**Do you want improve one of the existing implementations?**
+**Do you want improve one of the existing applications?**

-Each implementation has its own README which contains details how to contribute to specific implementation.
+Each application has its own README which contains detailed explanation.

-**Do you want to add new framework?**
+**Do you want to add new application?**

 Read contribution guide.